CodingBobby/codingbobby.github.io/_posts/2020-12-12-muon-pi-project.md

 authors: [Bob]
 comments: true
 ---
-Yesterday I joined an online talk about the new[^project-start] and very promising open science project [MuonPi](https://muonpi.org) a team from the Justus-Liebig university in Gießen, Germany presented.
+Yesterday I joined an online talk about the new[^project-start] and very promising open science project [MuonPi](https://muonpi.org) a team from the Justus-Liebig-University in Gießen, Germany presented.
 Their goal is to record and analyze the paths and intensities of muon showers that happen around the globe potentially hundreds of thousands of times per day.

 <img src="https://pbs.twimg.com/media/Eo_Rt1YWEAIHkxX?format=jpg" alt="presentation on bbb" style="width: 75%;"/>